OSVTAC/OSVTAC.github.io/meetings/2018/2018-10-11/minutes.md

 **9\.
 November 6, 2018 Election**

-Chair Jerdonek and Member Kattouw were sable to observe the Logic and Accuracy (L&A) testing (separately), and they reported on what they saw.
+Chair Jerdonek and Member Kattouw were able to observe the Logic and Accuracy (L&A) testing (separately), and they reported on what they saw.
 Member Kattouw was surprised to see the process being done by a Dominion employee.